 I am amazed at the number of events and activities going on in Fruita, Grand Junction, Palisade, and all over Mesa County.
 Everyone is very friendly here and always willing to share what they are up to.
 There are so many websites, Facebook pages and other social media accounts you can follow to find out what to do in the Grand Valley.
 Dining, outdoor adventures, wine tours, hiking, biking and so much more.
 I subscribe to many of the sites and pages and appreciate the advanced notice for upcoming events.

-The Business Times is a local paper that helps keep me informed about business related community news.
+The Business Times and The Daily Sentinel are local newspapers that help keep me informed about business and community related news.
 I also follow the Grand Junction Economic Partnership on LinkedIn and I subscribe to their newsletter.
-There are a lot of start-up businesses in the area and many remote work-from home professionals.
+There are a lot of smaller to mid-size businesses in the area and many remote work-from home professionals.
 You’ll find book clubs, professional organizations and so many recreational outings and clubs.
 There is no shortage of community involvement.
 And I didn’t even touch on the many wonderful nonprofit organizations!

 Tourism is important to the Grand Valley.
-30% of Grand Junction’s sales tax revenue comes from tourism.
+About 30% of Grand Junction’s sales tax revenue comes from tourism.
 There are 6300 employed in the tourism industry in Mesa County.
 At a recent Western Colorado Economic Summit, I heard from city and tourism leaders from Fruita, Palisade and Grand Junction.
 They all commented that they keep a balance between tourism and community and that community (residents and businesses) always come first, tourism second.
 I like that philosophy!
 And the representative from Visit Grand Junction said the most common comment they hear from visitors is that the people of the Grand Valley are so friendly, that’s awesome!

 Blaine's Farm Store